5G-ERA/TrainDetectorService/README.md

 ### Docker

 Dockerfile is available in src/docker directory.
 Instructions for building and running docker image are in [docker readme](/src/docker/README.md).
+Current version uploaded to DockerHub is 0.1.0 (see https://hub.docker.com/r/but5gera/era_5g_train_detection_standalone/tags).

 ### Local Installation